 “Here we have to be a little bit more precise because the success of this propaganda drive is based on a certain strategic vagueness.
 When the papers say Russia hacked the election, do they literally mean that Russia hacked into networks of voting machines?
 Do they literally mean that Russia hacked optical scanners that counts the votes?
 Well no they are quick to say they don’t actually mean that.
 It’s vague, as I say.”

-‘Kremlin-stooge’ is the go-to response for inquiring questions as to how Russia actually ‘hacked’ the election.
+‘Kremlin-stooge’ is the go-to response to inquiring questions as to how Russia actually ‘hacked’ the election.

 “The purpose of the propaganda is to make a war with Russia that much likelier,” Professor Miller said.